sergos/tarantool/changelogs/unreleased/gh-5892-segmentaion-fault-in-mvcc.md

 ## bugfix/core

-* Fixed segmentation fault with mvcc when entire space was updated concurrently (gh-5892)
+* Fixed segmentation fault with MVCC when an entire space was updated concurrently (gh-5892).